athulrs177/downscale_models/README.md

     fake_output (tf.Tensor): The output from the discriminator for the generated images. fake_images (tf.Tensor): The generated images.
-    real_images (tf.Tensor): The real images used for comparison. penalty_weight (float): The weight applied to the penalty term, controlling its influence on the total loss (default: 15). ssim_weight (float): The weight applied to the SSIM loss term, adjusting its impact on the total loss (default: 15).
+    real_images (tf.Tensor): The real images used for comparison. penalty_weight (float): The weight applied to the penalty term, controlling its influence on the total loss (default: 15, do not change here, modify in the train_step function described below). ssim_weight (float): The weight applied to the SSIM loss term, adjusting its impact on the total loss (default: 15, do not change here, modify in the train_step function described below).

 Returns: